bowens8/Recipeo/README.md

 - 🔴 **Red** — the core data is missing (no calories set).
 This is the same signal as the "⚠️ needs data" warning on auto-created ingredients, shown as a dot here too.
-- 🟡 **Yellow** — calories are set, but it's missing a price at one or more of your three stores.
+- 🟡 **Yellow** — calories are set, but it's missing **grams per cup** and/or a price at one or more of your three stores.
-- 🟢 **Green** — fully filled in: calories, plus a price at Aldi, Kroger, *and* Giant Eagle.
+- 🟢 **Green** — fully filled in: calories, **grams per cup**, plus a price at Aldi, Kroger, *and* Giant Eagle.

-Hover any dot for a specific reason (e.g. "Missing a price at: Giant Eagle").
+Hover any dot for a specific reason (e.g. "missing grams per cup · missing a price at:
+Giant Eagle").

 ## Sorting the ingredient library